-Marshan Allen is a project manager at Restore Justice Foundation, a statewide criminal justice reform organization.
+Marshan Allen is the Policy Director at Restore Justice Foundation, a statewide criminal justice reform organization.
 He manages policy, advocacy, research, content development, and other projects to reduce over-incarceration, improve prison conditions, and promote economic security for long-term inmates and their families.

 Marshan received a sentence of life-without-parole for an offense that occurred when he was 15 years of age but was released after almost 25 years because of the US Supreme Court’s decision in Miller vs Alabama.
 While incarcerated, Marshan held positions as a law clerk, inventory clerk, and teacher’s aide, among others.
 In 2006, he assisted the Illinois State Bar Association with a revision of Post-Trial Remedies: A Handbook for Illinois’ Prisoners.
 He has earned certificates in paralegal studies, business management, computer technology, and restorative justice, and he holds an associate degree from Lake Land College, where he graduated Summa Cum Laude.

 Since being released from the Illinois Department of Corrections in 2016, he has served on the board of Restore Justice Foundation and is an active member of the Incarcerated Children’s Action Network (ICAN).
 Before joining the staff of Restore Justice Foundation, Marshan had been promoted to shift supervisor from a barista at Starbucks.

 In 2018, the Illinois Judges Association presented Marshan with the Recognition of Excellence in Outreach Award, for participating in Your Future, Your Choice, a program designed to teach school-aged children about aspects of the law that they often find themselves in conflict with.
-The Young Lawyer Section of the Chicago Bar Association presented him with the 2019 Liberty Bell Award.
-Marshan also currently serves on the Board of Directors for the Campaign for the Fair Sentencing of Youth (CFSY), where he currently serves on the Board of Directors.
+In 2019, Marshan received the Liberty Bell Award from the Chicago Bar Association and the Grace Warren Award from the Campaign for the Fair Sentencing of Youth (CFSY), where he currently serves on the Board of Directors.